-Given the relative speed of beating this event perhaps a captain’s log chronicling the hunt was completely unecessary.
+Takeaway 2: Given the relative speed of beating this event perhaps a captain’s log chronicling the hunt was completely unnecessary.

 After beating this I’ve realized the idea of a timed event where you need to kill Predator is much more interesting than what it ultimately ended up being.
 Overall the event was mostly an exploitation of the lack of one basic gameplay element not built into the game—evading.
 Don’t get me wrong, I never really felt the need to roll or evade (though it would have been nice) in the base game; Ghost Recon mostly encourages stealth over shootouts, although it’s really up to you how you want to play it.

 I’ve prioritized stealth but to say I’ve never driven an armored tank straight into a heavily guarded enemy base and blew everyone and everything into oblivion would be a flat-out lie.

 This mechanic, or lack there-of, plays too heavily into the complete bullshit and unfairness of this fight.
 If Predator aims its laser at you while you’re reviving another teammate, you will die.
 If Predator aims its laser at you while you’re not behind cover (which is pretty much all the time), you will die.
 The fact that you cannot evade or roll is just plain unfair.

 None of this is applicable, however, when playing with the computer.
 Predator does not shoot the computer while they’re reviving teammates.
 Also, you can just let the computer revive others and never have to risk getting lasered (which you will, every time).
 Resorting to trying to beat this with the computer and very quickly succeeding is bullshit, especially considering this is a game that encourages cooperative play.